The Toughest Jobs

 Every job is tough.
 Think about your job.
 It has aspects to it that are tough – aspects that take will power and strength to power through.
 Toughness is both a mental and a physical thing, but tough means different things to different people.
 Tough jobs create challenges that only an unbreakable determination can overcome.

 Tough is a hard word to define when it comes to the job.
-Merriam-Webster.com defines tough as an adjective that means "difficult to accomplish, resolve, endure, or deal with.”
+Merriam-Webster.com defines tough as an adjective that means “difficult to accomplish, resolve, endure, or deal with.”
 This can apply to both mental and physical toughness.
 Being tough means that during times of high stress you can stay focused and determined.

 Think about your job.
 What’s tough about it?
 Waking up early?
 Dealing with annoying co-workers?
 Keeping up with orders?
 Staying focused?
 Not eating too many snacks?
 Sealing big business deals?
 Running out of coffee?
 Missing your kid’s soccer game?
 Skipping lunch to write another memo?
 Solving a finance problem?
 Unjamming the copier?
 Not being able to see a window from your cubicle?
 We all have issues that we consider tough.
 It all depends on our definition.